Geological Hazards – Observations, Measurements, Modeling

 • measurement and quantification (geophysics)

-• numerical modeling of hazards
+• digital modeling of hazards

-• understanding process dynamics and physics
+• understanding of the dynamics and physics of processes

 Read more